[This Kjerabolten Post was featured as a Lonely Planet Top Post ]

 KJERAGBOLTEN IN ALL ITS GLORY

-I still had no idea what I would do when I approached that boulder myself.
+I still had no idea what to do when approaching that boulder.

 Kjeragbolten taking pride in place